Ho Chi Minh Trail by Gravel Bike

 Day 6: Phong Nha

-Continue along the Ho Chi Minh Highway today to Phong Nha.
-The route is still a dream to ride on and you’ll appreciate the smooth tarmac as the mountains rise and the road winds up, down, and along the hillsides.
-The scenery is spectacular and the road is tranquil.
-After cycling around 80km, trade in your bike for a restful 1-hour bus journey to Phong Nha National Park.
-The park contains one of the most spectacular caves in Vietnam - a true natural wonder with 65 km of tunnels and underground rivers.
+The route with its with rolling hills and mountain scenery is a dream to ride on and you’ll appreciate the smooth tarmac as the mountains rise and the road winds up, down, and along the hillsides.
+The scenery is spectacular and the road is tranquil with little traffic.

 Day 7: Hue